bioconda/bioconda-docs/source/developer/bulk.rst

 Updating Bioconductor
 ---------------------

-Bioconductor gets updated twice a year (spring and fall), where all BioC packages get released with updated versions at the same time.
-This in turn requires updating the packages on Bioconda.
-This is a perfect use-case for the bulk branch.
-The process is generally the same as above but without the pinnings updates and with some Bioconductor-specific helper scripts.
+Bioconductor gets updated twice a year (spring and fall).
+All Bioconductor packages are designed to work together within a Bioconductor release, so we need to update all packages simultaneously, building packages in order of the dependency tree.

-**Bioconductor releases are tied to an R version.** We need to wait until conda-forge finishes, or at least gets to an advanced stage, of building packages for the new version of R. Then, we need to first go through the :ref:`update-pinnings` workflow (while ensuring Bioconductor packages DO NOT have their build numbers updated).
-This ensures  the non-BioConductor packages are built for the new version of R. Then we can proceed with updating Bioconductor packages:
+**Bioconductor releases are tied to an R version.** We need to wait until conda-forge finishes, or at least gets to an advanced stage of building packages for the new version of R. Then, we need to first go through the :ref:`update-pinnings` workflow (while ensuring Bioconductor packages DO NOT have their build numbers updated).
+This ensures the non-BioConductor packages are built for the new version of R.

+Then we can proceed with updating Bioconductor packages:

 #.
 Follow the **Merge master into bulk** step in :ref:`bulk-jobs`.